krpors/hx/README.md

 # hx
 Attempt to create a hex editor using plain C + POSIX libs.
-The project's code is somewhat influenced by the [kilo project](https://github.com/antirez/kilo) project.
+The project's code is somewhat influenced by the [kilo project](https://github.com/antirez/kilo).

 # Compiling and running
 The project does not have a dependency on libraries, not even curses.
 Like the